ZenFutral/CV/README.md

 - Managed IT for city governments, charter schools, and a variety of MSBs.
 - Frequently supported LDAP, Ubiquiti, Sophos, and more.
 - Designed PowerShell automations, streamlining processes and reducing Windows image time by 30%.
-- Assisted in large projects, such as the complete redesign and deployment of new IT Infrastructe at the Park City Water Treatment plant.
+- Assisted in large projects, such as the complete redesign and deployment of new IT Infrastructure at the Park City Water Treatment plant.
-- Deployed and maintained fleets of ChromeBooks and iPads.
+- Deployed and maintained fleets of Chromebooks and iPads.

 My time with ETS was extremely informative, filled with learning and training.
-I was part of a hiring wave caused by a possible financial influx and client expansion opprotunities caused by a large grant renewal with the State of Idaho.
-Unfortunetly, Idaho did not renew the grant, which led to a layoff of all employees hired during the aformentioned wave.
+I was part of a hiring wave caused by a possible financial influx and client expansion opportunities caused by a large grant renewal with the State of Idaho.
+Unfortunately, Idaho did not renew the grant, which led to a layoff of all employees hired during the aforementioned wave.

 ## T2 Senior Technician & Technical Trainer - Xidax